zhouguiyun-uestc/FillDEM/README.md

 There is source code for the five pseudocode variants of the Priority-Flood algorithms presented in the manuscript.
 All the code can be compiled using Visual Studio 2010.
 The result is a program called FillDEM.exe.
 The tool can be run under 64-bit Microsoft Windows.

-FillDEM supports GeoTIFF file format through the GDAL library.
+FillDEM supports floating-point GeoTIFF file format through the GDAL library.

 The algorithms described in the manuscript can be run using the following command line: